Frequently Asked Questions for Pet Owners

 Why Premier Veterinary Group?

-Like other veterinary specialty and emergency centers, we have the advanced tools and diagnostics (CT, Ultrasound, etc.) and training (board certified specialists, dedicated emergency doctors, etc.) as well as unparalleled passion to provide optimal care for your pet.
+Like other veterinary specialty and emergency centers, we have the advanced tools and diagnostics (MRI, CT, Ultrasound, etc.) and training (board-certified specialists, dedicated emergency doctors, etc.) as well as unparalleled passion to provide optimal care for your pet.
 What differentiates us from the others is our intense focus on providing the ultimate in customer service in our industry.
-Our goal is to make sure that every pet, every family, and every one of our referring veterinarians has a Premier experience, each and every time!
+Our goal is to make sure that every pet, every family, and every one of our referring veterinarians have a Premier experience, each and every time!

 Can I visit my pet while at Premier Veterinary Group?